ncarlier/readflow/README.md

 ## Configuration

-Readflow configuration is a TOML file that you can specify using the `--config` command line parameter or by setting the `READFLOW_CONFIG` environment variable.
+Readflow configuration is a TOML file that you can specify using the `-c` command line parameter or by setting the `READFLOW_CONFIG` environment variable.

-You can initialize a configuration file example by using the `--init-config` command line parameter.
+You can initialize a configuration file example by using the `init-config -f config.toml` command.

 A configuration file example can be found [here](./pkg/config/defaults.toml).

-Type `readflow -h` to display all parameters and related environment variables.
+Type `readflow --help` to display available commands.

 ## UI

-You can access Web UI on http://localhost:8080/ui
+You can access Web UI on http://localhost:8080

 ![Screenshot](screenshot.png)